Kingdom Hearts II: Content editing

 Besides English translation and localization, the international version of Kingdom Hearts II differs from the original Japanese version in the content of gameplay and several scenes.
 The Hydra boss in the Hercules-themed world Olympus Coliseum had its green blood from the original Japanese version (which was taken from the film) changed into black and purple smoke in the English version.
-In one cutscene, Hercules fights the Hydra and uses his sword on its head, which eventually releases green blood from its mouth in the Japanese version; this was later changed into drool in the English version.
+In one cutscene, Hercules fights the Hydra and uses his sword on its head, which releases green blood from its mouth in the Japanese version; this was later changed into drool in the English version.
 There is also a scene in Disney Castle where, after chasing Donald around for missing a date, Daisy Duck pounds him on the backside in the Japanese version, whereas she merely tells him off inaudibly in the English version.

 Xigbar's telescopic sight was changed from a crosshair and black shading around the sides to three glowing circles.
-An attack animation was also altered; in the Japanese version, Xigbar combines his two hand-held guns to create a sniper rifle, which is used to shoot the player's party during the telescoping sight sequence.
+An attack animation was also altered; in the Japanese version, Xigbar combines his two guns to create a sniper rifle, which is used to shoot the player's party during the telescoping sight sequence.
 In the English version, Xigbar does not combine his guns, but twirls them around and shoots at Sora with a single gun.
-The death of Organization XIII member Axel was slightly edited; in the original, he bursts into flames during his suicide attack, while in the English version he simply fades away after using up all of his power.
+The death of Organization XIII member Axel was slightly edited; in the original, he bursts into flames during his suicide attack, while in the English version he fades away after using up all of his power.

 Port Royal, based on Pirates of the Caribbean: The Curse of the Black Pearl, contains the most content edits.
-Cutscenes were edited to remove some of the violence, such as William Turner threatening to commit suicide while aiming a gun at his neck, as in the film.
+Cutscenes were edited to remove some of the violence, such as Will Turner threatening to commit suicide while aiming a gun at his neck, as in the film.
 Unlike the Japanese version, the undead pirates do not catch fire when affected by Fire magic, and their muskets were modified to resemble crossbows, though the crossbows still fire with an audible musket shot sound effect.